Here are the seven computer device attacks ever…

-Most at times, Hackers and Attackers can create backdoors that allows them to steal information that personally belong to you.
-They are likely to use this information to commit crime.
-This can bring you bad reputation.
+Most at times, Hackers and Attackers can create backdoors that allow them to steal information that personally belongs to you.
+They are likely to use this information to commit a crime.
+This can bring you a bad reputation.
 It may even take time before you are able to clear your name.
 That is why you have to tread cautiously.

 #6 Packet sniffing

-Most at times, when information are passing across the wires, or you are sending data over the internet, Hackers can use softwares such as Wireshark or Cain and Abel among others to see what you are sending across the wire.
+Most at times, when information is passing across the wires, or you are sending data over the internet, Hackers can use software such as Wireshark or Cain and Abel among others to see what you are sending across the wire.
 That is why Banks make use of encryption techniques to send their data and protect customers’ information.